Smilax anceps Willd.

 Altitude range: Up to 2400 m

-Worldwide distribution: Widespread in tropical Africa, Swaziland, South Africa, Madagascar, Comores, Mauritius, Seychelles and Reunion.
+Worldwide distribution: Widespread in tropical Africa, Eswatini, South Africa, Madagascar, Comores, Mauritius, Seychelles and Reunion.

 Mozambique distribution: N,Z,MS,GI,M